-SALARY/BENEFITS: 12 month non-tenure track renewable faculty appointment at the Assistant Professor rank.
-Salary is $52,000-$70,000 commensurate with qualifications and experience.
+SALARY/BENEFITS: 12 month tenure track faculty appointment at the Assistant Professor rank.
+Salary is $52,000-$60,000 commensurate with qualifications and experience.
 Strong benefits including professional development support and tuition fee waiver.

 TO APPLY: Applications are accepted online only at https://facultyjobs.ua.edu .
 Click Search Positions.
 University Libraries in Organization drop down box.
 Please include your application, Curriculum Vitae, and names, addresses, phone numbers, and e- mail addresses of three references, including one current supervisor.

-Consideration of applications will begin October 8, 2021and will continue until position is filled.
+Applications received by October 4, 2018 are assured of receiving full consideration.
 The University of Alabama is an Affirmative Action/Equal Opportunity employer and is strongly committed to the diversity of our faculty and staff.
 Applicants from a broad spectrum of people,

 The University of Alabama is an Affirmative Action/Equal Opportunity employer and is strongly committed to the diversity of our faculty and staff.
 Applicants from a broad spectrum of people, including women, members of ethnic minorities and disabled persons, are especially encouraged to apply.

 For questions regarding the search, contact Dr. Millie Jackson, Senior Associate Dean, at firstname.lastname@example.org

 THE UNIVERSITY OF ALABAMA IS AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EMPLOYER